Found chalk art in downtown Bellingham.

 one of Bellingham's assetts.
 They are fairly handy.
 Bellingham

 rests (rests might be a good word for it) in-between.

 Women are sometimes said to be more organized, locally,

-life going to places like the Y and other types of community groups.
+of local life going to places like the Y and other types of community

-There are also several open and affirming churches in the area.
+groups.
+There are also several open and affirming churches

-much of rural Whatcom County might be classified as more "red state."
+but much of rural Whatcom County might be classified as more "red